-If you’re not interested in the DIY methods, you could try a septic safe drain cleaner that’s made with natural ingredients.
+If you’re not interested in the DIY methods, you could try a septic-safe drain cleaner made with natural ingredients.
 Biokleen Bac-Out Drain Cleaner is an enzymatic formula made with plant extracts.

 It’s an eco-friendly product that does not contain ingredients like ammonia, chlorine, or phosphates, which may be harmful to septic tanks.
-It’s also biodegradable and is never tested on animals.
+It’s biodegradable and is never tested on animals.
 Overall, we believe it’s the best drain cleaner.

 Preventing Clogged Drains

 The best way to deal with a clogged drain is to prevent it from happening in the first place.
-There are a few things you can do to help keep your drains clear and free of clogs.
+You can do a few things to help keep your drains clear and free of clogs.

 Invest in a Drain Strainer

-A drain strainer is a small mesh screen that you can place over your drain to catch hair, soap scum, and other debris before it has a chance to go down the drain.
-This is an especially good idea if you have long hair or if you live in an area with hard water.
+A drain strainer is a small mesh screen that you can place over your drain to catch hair, soap scum, and other debris before it can go down the drain.
+This is an especially good idea if you have long hair or live in an area with hard water.